tosyu/wrcbash/README.md

 A simple top-perspective WRC game

-This project abandoned.
+**This project abandoned**.
 If you want to use it, rewrite it, do as you please.
 I would love to hear about the work you made, or changes.

 The game supports simble AABB collisions (but on the test map there are